noec764/erpnext/docs/dooks/accounts/exchange-rate-revaluation.md

 <!-- add-breadcrumbs -->
 # Exchange Rate Revaluation

-In Dooks, you can make accounting entries in multiple currency.
+In Dokie, you can make accounting entries in multiple currency.
 For example, if you have a bank account in foreign currency, you can make transactions in that currency and system will show bank balance in that specific currency only.

 ## Setup